BFCM: The Ultimate Guide to ECommerce Sales

 8. Use FOMO marketing tactics when inventory runs low

-One of the biggest challenges for eCommerce sellers in 2022 is staying in stock.
+One of the biggest challenges for eCommerce sellers last year was staying in stock.
 Supply chain disruptions have not let up, and may make it difficult for inventory to last through the holidays, or even BFCM weekend.
 If you don’t already have a supply chain Growth Plan in place for Q4, it’s important to make the most of the inventory you do have.

 FOMO marketing taps into shoppers’ fear of missing out on deals and opportunities.
 When inventory is low, you can highlight stock levels to let customers know there are only a few items left to purchase.
 Another idea is to highlight missed opportunities by showing customers similar items that are still available for purchase once an item they viewed has sold out.

 9. Optimize your storefront and listings for mobile